amirasgharali123/Chatbot-multiagent/README.md

-# 🕊️ Renidy Funeral Planner – Multiagent
+# 🕊️ Renidy Funeral Planner – Multi-agent

 This is the frontend for the **Renidy AI Funeral Planner**, a compassionate and intelligent assistant that guides users through funeral planning with empathy and automation.
 The frontend is built with **React**, styled using **Tailwind CSS v4**, and powered by **Vite** for blazing-fast development.